programmercv/resume_exporter/README.md

 ### From the command line

-Save your profile (e.g. from LinkedIn, Xing, or Stackoverflow) as html and export to json or xml with the help of ResumeExporter.
+Save your profile (e.g. from LinkedIn, Xing, or Stackoverflow) as html.
+Then use the `resume_exporter` command to extract data.

 Example 1: extract resume data from .html file, and export as json: